StefanMathis/planar_convex_hull/README.md

 # Example implementation

-Let's assume we want implement [`ConvexHull`] for a [`newtype`](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) with an underlying slice of `[f64; 2]`.
+Let's assume we want to implement [`ConvexHull`] for a [`newtype`](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) with an underlying slice of `[f64; 2]`.
 All we need to do is to tell the interface how to randomly access the data and how to iterate over the collection:

 ```rust
 use planar_convex_hull::{ConvexHull, reinterpret};